Everlasting Kingdom: Unraveling the Bible’s Secrets

 Continuing: In

-Matthew 25:14-30 The Human Son is like a man who called his servants and entrusted them with his property before going on a long trip.
+Matthew 25:14-30The Human Son is like a man who called his servants and entrusted them with his property before going on a long trip.
 15 He gave one five minin, another two, and another one, based on their ability.
 Then he immediately went on his journey.
 16 The one who received five minin went and did business with it and gained five more.
 17 In the same way, the one with two minin gained two more.
 18 But the one who received one mani went and dug a hole in the ground and hid his master’s money.

 19 After a long time their master returned and reviewed their accounts.
 20 The one who had received five minin came and brought five more.
-He said, ‘Master, you gave me five minin.
+He said, ‘Sovereign, you gave me five minin.
 Look, I’ve earned five more by doing business.’
 21 His master replied, ‘You have done well, good and faithful servant!
 Since you’ve been faithful with a little, I’ll put you in charge of much more.
 Enter into the joy of your master!’
-22 The one who had received two minin came and said, ‘Master, you gave me two minin.
+22 The one who had received two minin came and said, ‘Sovereign, you gave me two minin.
 Look, I have earned two more.’
 23 His master replied, ‘You have done well, good and faithful servant.
 Since you’ve been trustworthy with a little, I’ll put you over much more.
 Enter into the joy of your master!’

-24 Then the one who had received the one mani came and said, ‘Master, I knew that you are a stern man, harvesting where you haven’t sown, and gathering where you haven’t scattered any seeds.
-25 And I was afraid, so I hid your minin in the ground.
-Look, here is your minin.’
+24 Then the one who had received the one mani came and said, ‘Sovereign, I knew that you are a stern man, harvesting where you haven’t sown, and gathering where you haven’t scattered any seeds.
+25 And I was afraid, so I hid your mani in the ground.
+Look, here is your mani.’
 26 His master told him, ‘You wicked and lazy servant!
 You knew that I harvest where I haven’t sown and gather where I haven’t scattered any seeds.
 27 You should have thrown my money into a bank, so that I could have returned and gotten my property with interest.
-28 So take the mani from ‘that servant’ and give it to the one who has ten minin.
+28 So take the mani from 'that servant' and give it to the one who has ten minin.
 29 Anyone who has will be given more, and they’ll have an abundance, but for the one who doesn’t have anything, even what they have custody of will be taken away.
-30 Throw this worthless servant into outer darkness, where there’ll be crying and grinding of teeth.’
+30 Throw this worthless servant into outer darkness, where there’ll be crying and clenching of teeth.’

 THREE RESURRECTIONS—This is Different!